rjspencer/docs/theming.md

 A listing of videos.

 videoplaylistid
-:	a video playlist id to limit the videos to. *defaults to none*
+:	a video playlist id to limit the videos to

+    defaults to none

 limit
 :	a limit on the amount of returned videos

 order
-:	the order in which to show the videos. *defaults to asc*
+:	the order in which to show the videos

+    accepted values are `asc` or `desc`

+    defaults to `asc`

 featured
-:	whether or not to show the just featured video *defaults to false*
+:	whether or not to show the just featured video

+    accepted values are `true` or `false`

+    defaults to `false`

 ## VideoView
 A view for a single video. *Meant to be used with {Page:VideoView}*